-Land and buildings are revalued on a regular basis approximately after 3-5 years.
+Land and buildings are revalued on a regular basis at least once in 3 years.
 The frequency of revaluation depends on changes in fair value of assets.
 In case of significant divergences between fair value of revalued assets and their carrying amounts further revaluation is conducted.
 Revaluation is conducted for the whole class of property, plant and equipment.